TVR 390SE

 The TVR 390SE is a sports car designed and built by TVR.
 It was introduced in October 1984.
 It featured many novelties not found in other 'Wedge' TVRs before and was also the most powerful one yet.
 It never received British Type Approval, so technically speaking the 390SE was just a 350i with special equipment fitted.

 History

 TVR Engineering worked with Andy Rouse, a Rover Tuning specialist to produce a blueprinted engine, turning out an extra 85 bhp, taking it to a claimed 275 bhp.
-The engine achieved these numbers by using some very interesting improvements such as an increased capacity of the engine to 3,905 cc, high lift camshafts, gas flowed cylinder heads with large valves and Cosworth machined pistons.
-A stronger clutch, limited slip differential and wider Yokohama tyres were fitted to help get the extra power down onto the road.
+The engine achieved these numbers by increasing the capacity of the engine to 3,905 cc, along with high-lift camshafts, gas-flowed cylinder heads with large valves and Cosworth-machined pistons.
+A stronger clutch, limited-slip differential and wider Yokohama tyres were fitted to help get the extra power down onto the road.